How Many Different Question Types Does ProProfs Support?

 Learners select one option from a list of many options.
 It is famous for reinforcing simple concepts such as word meanings in a “vocabulary quiz.”

 Learners write their answers in an essay box.
-You can set word limits and the size of the box (height and width) to create short or long answer questions.
+You can set word limits and the box size (height and width) to create short or long-answer questions.
 The answer is manually graded by you using our manual grading system.

 Learners select one or more options from a list of options.
 Learners can choose any number of options as more than one correct answer can be.